Canon (fiction)

 The Royal Book of Oz, designated as a canonical work in the Oz series by original publisher Reilly & Lee.
 It was written entirely by Ruth Plumly Thompson in 1921 after the death of original series writer L. Frank Baum in 1919.

 The canon of a work of fiction is "the body of works taking place in a particular fictional world that are widely considered to be official or authoritative; [especially] those created by the original author or developer of the world".
-Canon is contrasted with, or used as the basis for, works of fan fiction and other derivative works.
+Canon is contrasted with or used as the basis for derivative works, including fan fiction.

 Canonicity

-There is no consensus regarding who has the authority to decide what is or isn't canonical, with copyright holders usually declaring themselves the authorities when they want to erase or retcon materials that were approved by the setting's original creator (with Star Wars again being an example).
-The definition of canon is of particular importance with regard to reboots or re-imaginings of established franchises, such as the Star Trek remake (2009), because of the ways in which it influences the viewer experience.
+There is no consensus regarding who has the authority to decide what is or is not canonical, with copyright holders usually declaring themselves the authorities when they want to erase or retcon materials that were approved by the setting's original creator (with Star Wars being an example).
+The definition of canon is of particular importance with regard to reboots or re-imaginings of established franchises, such as the Star Trek 2009 remake, because of the ways in which it influences the viewer experience.